 The credit is calculated based on the percentage of qualified wages of employees.
 The credit is equal to:

 - 25% of first year wages paid to qualified employees who worked between 120 to 400 hours.

 - 40% of first year wages paid to qualified employees who worked in excess of 400 hours.

 - 50% of second year wages paid to qualified employees certified as long-term family assistance recipients.

-For example, you hired a qualified employee for the summer and they worked 20 hours a week for 4 months (16 weeks) or 320 hours.
+For example, as a landscaping business owner, you hired a qualified employee for the summer and they worked 20 hours a week for 4 months (16 weeks) or 320 hours.
 At $15/hour you would have paid them $4,800.
 With the WOTC credit you could get back $1,200!
 It’s that easy.

 What are the “target groups”?

 To be eligible for the tax credit landscaping employers will have to hire from one or more of the following “target groups”: